 What sort of problems do couples want help with?

 Could be continuing cycles of argument and a hopeless feeling of being back in the mire again, or family issues such as the adjustment from being a couple to being parents, problems with in-laws, or teenage children, roles and unfairness, etc., blended families, or it could be a crisis like an affair or illness.
-The sexual relationship, or lack of it, and sexual addiction, can be very sensitive issues.
 Many couples know that they love each other and want to stay together but are struggling to find way.
 Some couples have had thoughts of separation but want to leave 'no stone unturned’ and can find comfort in talking about parting and the effects this will have.
-Couple counselling is a very practical and acceptable way of solving problems.
+Couple counselling is a very practical and acceptable way of solving problems particularly with communication.